frioux/offlineimap.dkr/README.md

  3. _/opt/var/index_ - this is directory where `offlineimap` stores its metadata.
 If you don't make this volume offlineimap will have to reindex all  your mail every time you start the container afresh. **highly recommended**

- 4. _/opt/log_ - this is the directory where logs for `offlineimap` go.

 ## Environment Variables